- March 30, 2015

 - Posted by: Wevio

-- Category: Market Research & Analysis, Global News & Events, General, Wevio Blog
+- Category: General, Global News & Events, Market Research & Analysis, Wevio Blog

 It’s no secret that people spend a lot of time with electronic gadgets these days.
 Nonetheless the amount of time is astonishing: according to Nielsen’s Total Audience Report, Americans aged 18 and older spend more than 11 hours a day watching TV, listening to the radio or using smartphones and other electronic devices.
 The vast majority of U.S. TV households have multiple technologies available—giving these consumers significant choice in viewing and listening options at their fingertips, from video clips of llamas on the lam to spinning that secret album drop.
 Increased video viewing on digital platforms to both native digital content and TV-produced content, as well as the rise of subscription-based video on-demand (SVOD) across all platforms, are changing the way we look at the consumption of traditional media.